CrossEye/BibleLiteracy/README.md

 #### The Law ####

 The first five books, Genesis, Exodus, Leviticus, Numbers, and Deutoronomy, cover the creation story, the initial generations of humanity, the foundation of God's chosen nation of Israel by the descendents of Abraham, their years of exile and slavery in Egypt, their dramatic escape, and their forty years of wandering the wilderness.
 It also includes the laws to govern the people, both the general Ten Commandments and many more specific rules.
+God grants the descendents of Abraham a land of their own, Israel.
+These five books constitute one of the main components of Jewish scripture, called the *Torah*.

 #### History ####

-These books, from Joshue through Esther discuss the the subsequent history of the people of Israel, living first under the rule of the judges for the tribes and eventually consolodating under the King Saul.
+These books, from Joshua through Esthe, discuss the the subsequent history of the people of Israel, living first under the rule of the tribes' judges and eventually consolidating under the King Saul.
 When he loses favor with God, David becomes King, and his son Solomon after him.
 David is a central figure in the Old Testament; he's credited with many of the Psalms and future kings are desribed by their lineage from David, including the New Testament's Jesus.
 Others list their *bona fides* as being a "child of David".
-Eventually the territory splits into separate states of Israel and Judah, both being the people of God, descendents of Abraham.
+Eventually the territory splits into separate states of Israel and Judah, both containing the people of God, descendents of Abraham.

 #### Poetry and Wisdom ####